 Some of the less well-known animal groups include:

 - Bryozoans (Bryozoa) - There are about 5,000 species of bryozoans alive today.
-Members of this group are tiny aquatic invertebrates that filter food particles from the water using tiny, feathery tentacles.
+Members of this group are tiny aquatic invertebrates that filter food particles from the water using fine, feathery tentacles.

 - Cycliophorans (Cycliophora) - There are two known species of cycliophorans alive today.
-The group was first described in 1995 when scientists discovered the species Symbion pandora, more commonly known as the lobster-lip parasite, which lives on the mouthparts of Norwegian lobsters in the North Atlantic.
-Cycliophorans have a body that is divided into a mouthlike structure called a buccal funnel, an oval midsection and a stalk that ends in an adhesive disc that is used to attach the animal to the setae on the loster's mouthparts.
+The group was first described in 1995 when scientists discovered the species Symbion pandora, more commonly known as the lobster-lip parasite, which lives on the mouth parts of Norwegian lobsters.
+Cycliophorans have a body that is divided into a mouth-like structure called a buccal funnel, an oval mid-section, and a stalk that ends in an adhesive disc that clasps onto the setae of the loster's mouth parts.

 - Flatworms (Platyhelminthes) - There are about 20,000 species of flatworms alive today.
 Members of this group include planarians, tapeworms, and flukes.
-Flatworms are soft-bodied invertebrates that have no body cavity nor do they have a circulatory or respiratory system.
+Flatworms are soft-bodied invertebrates that have no body cavity, no circulatory system, and no respiratory system.
 Oxygen and nutrients must pass through their body wall by means of diffusion.
-This limits their body structure to being flat.
+This limits their body structure and is why these organisms are flat.

 - Gastrotrichs (Gastrotricha) - There are about 500 species of gastrotrichs alive today.
-Most members of this group are freshwater species, although there are some marine and terrestrial species as well.
-Gastrotrichs are microscopic animals with transparent bodies and cilia on their bellies.
+Most members of this group are freshwater species, although there are also a small number of marine and terrestrial species.
+Gastrotrichs are microscopic animals with transparent bodies and cilia on their belly.

 - Gordian worms (Nematomorpha) - There are about 325 species of gordian worms alive today.
 Members of this group are, during the larval stage, parasitoid animals whose hosts include beetles, cockroaches, and crustaceans.
 As adults, gordian worms do not require a host to survive.

-- Hemichordates (Hemichordata) - There are about 92 species of hemicordates alive today.
+- Hemichordates (Hemichordata) - There are about 92 species of hemichordates alive today.
 Members of this group include acorn worms and pterobranchs.
-Hemichordates are worm-shaped animals, some of which live in tubular structures (also known as a coenecium).
+Hemichordates are worm-like animals, some of which live in tubular structures (also known as a coenecium).

-- Horshoe worms (Phoronida) - There are about 14 species of horseshoe worms alive today.
-Members of this group are marine filter feeders that secrete a tubular, chitinous structure that protects their body.
+- Horseshoe worms (Phoronida) - There are about 14 species of horseshoe worms alive today.
+Members of this group are marine filter-feeders that secrete a tubular, chitinous structure that protects their body.
 They attach themselves to a hard surface and extend a crown of tentacles into the water to filter food from the current.

 - Lamp shells (Brachiopoda) - There are about 350 species of lamp shells alive today.
-Members of this group are marine animals that bear some resemblence to clams, though they are anatomically quite different and not closely related to any molluscs.
-Lamp shells live in cold waters of the polar regions and the deep sea.
+Members of this group are marine animals that resemble clams, although they are anatomically quite different from, and not closely related to, molluscs.
+Lamp shells live in the cold waters of the polar regions and the deep sea.

-- Loriciferans (Loricifera) - There are about 10 secies of loriciferans alive today.
-Members fo this group are tiny (in many cases microscopic) animals that live in marine sediments.
+- Loriciferans (Loricifera) - There are about 10 species of loriciferans alive today.
+Members of this group are tiny (in many cases, microscopic) animals that live in marine sediments.
 Loriciferans have a protective external shell.

 - Mud dragons (Kinorhyncha) - There are about 150 species of mud dragons alive today.
-Members of this group are sgemented, limbless aniamls that lack external cilia.
+Members of this group are segmented, limbless animals that lack external cilia.
 Mud dragons are marine invertebrates that inhabit the seafloor sediments.

 - Orthonectids (Orthonectida) There are about 20 species of orthonectids alive today.
 Members of this group are parasitic marine invertebrates.
-Orthonectides are very simple, microscopic multi-cellular animals.
+Orthonectides are simple, microscopic, multi-cellular animals.

 - Priapulans (Priapula) - There are 18 species of priapulids alive today.
 Members of this group are marine worms that live in the in the mud sediments in shallow waters up to 300 feet deep.

-- Ribbon worms (Nemertea) - There are about 1150 species of proboscis worms alive today.
+- Ribbon worms (Nemertea) - There are about 1150 species of ribbon worms alive today.
 Most members of this group are marine invertebrates that live in seafloor sediments or attach themselves to hard surfaces such as rocks and shells.
-Ribbon worms are carnivores that feed on invertebrates such as annelids, molluscs and crustaceans.
+Ribbon worms are carnivores that feed on invertebrates such as annelids, molluscs, and crustaceans.

 - Rotifers (Rotifera) - There are about 2000 species of rotifers alive today.
 Most members of this group live in freshwater environments although a few marine species are known.
-Rotivers are tiny invertebrates, less than half a millimeter in length.
+Rotifers are tiny invertebrates, less than one-half of a millimeter in length.

 - Roundworms (Nematoda) - There are more than 22,000 species of roundworms alive today.
 Members of this group live in marine, freshwater, and terrestrial habitats and are found from the tropics to the polar regions.
 Many roundworms are parasitic.

 - Sipunculan worms (Sipuncula) - There are about 150 species of sipunculan worms alive today.
 Members of this group are marine worms that live in shallow, intertidal waters.
-Sipunculan worms live in burrows, holes in rocks, and shells.
+Sipunculan worms live in burrows, rock crevices, and shells.